History of the Jews in Iceland: History

-During the Great Depression, Icelandic immigration policy generally followed that of Denmark's.
+Even after the country received home rule in 1918, Icelandic immigration policy generally followed that of Denmark's.
 In May 1938, Denmark closed its gates to the Austrian Jews and Iceland did the same a few weeks later.
-In the late 1930s, the Hilfsverein der Juden in Deutschland (the Aid Association of German Jews) wrote a report to the Auswanderberater in Reich on the possibilities of Jewish immigration to Iceland and concluded it was impossible.

-Several Jews were expelled from Iceland and in the late 1930s Icelandic authorities offered to pay for the further expulsion of Jews to Germany if the Danish authorities would not take care of them after they had been expelled from Iceland.
+In the late 1930s, the Hilfsverein der Juden in Deutschland (the Aid Association of German Jews) wrote a report to the Auswanderberater in Reich on the possibilities of Jewish immigration to Iceland and concluded it was impossible because of the difficulty in obtaining residence permits.
+In addition, several Jews were expelled from Iceland, some of whom were forced to return to Germany and Austria and died in extermination camps.
+Icelandic authorities also offered to pay for the further expulsion of Jews to Germany if the Danish authorities would not take care of them after they had been expelled from Iceland.

 Otto Weg, a Jewish refugee from Leipzig, was one of the few allowed to stay in Iceland during the war.
-He wanted to become fully Icelandic, left Judaism and adopted the name Ottó Arnaldur Magnússon.
+Like other refugees, Weg took an Icelandic name when naturalized, as required by law, and adopted the name Ottó Arnaldur Magnússon.
+He faced significant discrimination and in Iceland was never employed as a geologist, his profession.

+Two musicians of Jewish descent arrived in Iceland from Germany shortly before World War II: Robert Abraham (who later adopted the name Róbert Abraham Ottósson) and Heinz Edelstein.
+A third musician, Victor Urbancic, was employed in 1938 by the Reykjavík Music Society; his wife, Melitta Urbancic, was Jewish and thus they had to flee Vienna with their three children.
+The stories of these musicians, and their influence on the musical culture of Iceland, was told by the musicologist Árni Heimir Ingólfsson in a 2025 publication, Music at World's End.

 The 1930 census listed no adherents to Judaism.
 The 1940 census gave their number as 9; 6 men and 3 women.
+In late 1940, the Jewish Telegraphic Agency reported that a group of about 50 German refugees, many Jewish, lived in Iceland, where they were required to report to the British Security Corps weekly.